This was an excruciating little toe corn that was dug in. Deep.

 Foot cream I used was Gehwol Fusskraft Blue.
 The foot file I recommend.

 After a summer full of hiking, look what we have here.

 A corn right on the back of my heel.

-You can stop this before you have to cut it out.
+You can stop this (or a heel corn like this) before you have to cut it out.
 If you find yourself with one, do the following:

 Apply Gehwol Fusskraft Blue over several days.
 A big healthy thumb full and let it sit each night undisturbed.

 After about three days, do the above and grab a trusty foot file, like this one.